SAVE THE MEADOWS

 The development and privatization of our public lands is out of control.

-The administration’s plan for FDR Park ignores the current needs and desires of the community.
+The Parker Administration’s plan for FDR Park ignores the needs and desires of the community.
 It poses serious risks to the environment and public health, and sets a dangerous precedent of public land being handed over for private use—something we, the public, do not accept.

-• Parks & Rec is clear-cutting our parkland to build a $100 million sports complex with toxic artificial turf to rent to out-of-town tournaments, while neglecting the existing 192 neighborhood fields.
+Philadelphia Parks & Rec, with its partner the Fairmount Park Conservancy, is clear-cutting our parkland to build a $100 million sports complex with 16 toxic artificial turf playing fields to rent to out-of-town tournaments, while neglecting most of the 192 neighborhood playing fields we already have.

-• Artificial turf causes more injuries than grass, contains cancer-causing toxins (hazardous for kids), increases the heat island effect, and harms the environment.
-Even cities like Boston are banning it.
+Artificial turf causes more injuries than grass, contains cancer-causing PFAS (hazardous for kids), increases urban temperatures, and harms the environment.
+Other cities, such as Boston are banning it.

-• South Philly has only 5% tree canopy cover.
+South Philly has only 5% tree canopy cover — lowest in the city.
 The current FDR Plan will destroy its largest woodland, a crucial green space that protects us from flooding, extreme heat, and air pollution.

 Support our work with a donation.